 If you look at the browser's market share, you will notice that users are still working with Internet Explorer 6, 7 or 8 and not the latest version Internet Explorer 9 (IE8 for XP users).
-And while market shares differ depending on the way they are monitored, it is safe to say that a large part of Internet Explorer users are using outdated browser versions.
+And while market shares differ depending on the company that publishes them, it is safe to say that a large part of Internet Explorer users are using outdated browser versions.

-Other browsers offer automatic updates regularly to keep their user base on the latest version.
+Other browsers offer automatic updates regularly to keep the user base on the latest version.
 And while that works well for some (Chrome), others browser developers are also experiencing a divided user base.
 The reason for not updating is usually different though.

-Windows XP, Vista and Windows 7 users will receive automatic upgrades to update their version of Internet Explorer to the latest one.
+Windows XP, Vista and Windows 7 users will receive automatic upgrades to update the installed version of Internet Explorer to the latest one.

 Australian and Brazilian users will receive the first batch of updates in January, followed by users from other countries soon thereafter.